Dixwell School: Legate's Private Classical School

 As late as 1895, Hopkinson was the only individual listed on the school's marketing materials.
 That same year, Arthur Volkmann left and opened a new school on Marlborough Street in Back Bay.
 In 1896, Hopkinson promoted Burton John Legate to co-principal; Legate had been teaching at Hopkinson's since 1880.
 Legate officially took over the school in 1905, and renamed the school to Mr. Legate's Private Classical School.
 However, Hopkinson kept the campus and sold it to Mary Morton Kehew in 1907.
 Legate moved to nearby 66 Beacon Street.

 The Legate School appears to have vanished into obscurity.
 Dixwell alumnus Winthrop Scudder claimed that J.P.
 Hopkinson retired in 1897 and that the school closed that year.
 However, the Hopkinson School continued to list both Legate and J.P.
-Hopkinson on school advertisements until the 1905-06 school year.
-Moreover, after renaming the school, Legate claimed that his school was the "[s]uccessor to the Hopkinson School,", as well as Dixwell's.
-It claimed the Dixwell's foundation date of 1851.
+Hopkinson on school advertisements until the 1905–06 school year.
+Moreover, after renaming the school, Legate claimed that his school was the "[s]uccessor to the Hopkinson School", as well as Dixwell's.
+He claimed the Dixwell's foundation date of 1851.
 By 1931 the Legate School had been removed from Sargent's private school handbook, but it still appeared in other educational directories as late as 1934.
 Burton Legate died in 1937, at the age of 82.

 Hopkinson's student body may have decamped for Nobles and Volkmann's, which eventually merged.
 (Note: Possibly relying on Winthrop Scudder, The Boston Globe wrote that Hopkinson dissolved his school in 1897 and split his students among Volkmann's and Nobles.
 However, this is not strictly true, as Hopkinson School existed beyond 1897.
 That said, at least one family switched allegiance from Hopkinson's to Volkmann's.
 James Jackson Minot was a Dixwell's alumnus.
 However, his son, the Nobel Prize-winning medical researcher George Minot, attended Volkmann's.
 In fact, the younger Minot attended a middle school in Back Bay that by the turn of the century fed students primarily to Nobles and Volkmann's (and not Hopkinson's).)
 Volkmann's eventually "ranked among the most socially prestigious [prep schools] in Boston," and became "Nobles' closest athletic and academic rival."
 The Sargent private school handbook wrote that Volkmann's "succeeded in large part to the popularity of 'Hoppy's' and for some years held the primacy among Boston schools."
 Following the merger, Nobles held a ceremony to honor Dixwell's alumnus Gerrit Smith Miller, during which a plaque honoring Miller was unveiled on campus.
 At the ceremony, Nobles headmaster Charles Wiggins claimed that the Dixwell alumni agreed Nobles was now "the natural inheritor of [the Dixwell] traditions."
-However, the plaque "disappeared soon after the unveiling" and has never been replaced.
+However, the plaque "disappeared soon after the unveiling" and was never replaced.